Jaguar B99

-The Jaguar B99 was a concept car designed and developed by the Italian design house Bertone.
+The Jaguar B99 is a concept car designed and developed by the Italian design house Bertone.
 It was first shown to the public on the Bertone stand at the 2011 Geneva Motor Show.
 The 4-door saloon was shown in two versions: compact executive (B99) and grand tourer (B99 GT).
 It was designed by Bertone's Michael Robinson and Adrian Griffiths and was based more on traditional Jaguars of the Geoff Lawson era compared to more recent Jaguars designed by Ian Callum.

 B99

 The B99 was a 4500 mm long 4-door saloon with 4 seats constructed of aluminium panels and featured suicide doors.
 It was only 1350 mm high and 1950 mm wide and stood on a 2800 mm wheelbase.